-Grade Course Titles Linkages and Sequencing Ten 10-1 Perspectives on Globalization 10-2 Living in a Globalizing World Grade 10 explores the origins of globalization, the implications of economic globalization and the impact of globalization internationally on lands, cultures, human rights and quality of life.
-Eleven 20-1 Perspectives on Nationalism 20-2 Understandings of Nationalism These are the proposed titles for the Grade 11 and Grade 12 programs of study, currently under development.
-Twelve 30-1 Perspectives on Ideology 30-2 Understandings of Ideologies
+Senior High School Course Titles Linkages and Sequencing 10-1 Perspectives on Globalization10-2 Living in a Globalizing World Grade 10 explores multiple perspectives on the origins of globalization and the local, national and international impacts of globalization on identity, lands, cultures, economies, human rights and quality of life.
+20-1 Perspectives on Nationalism 20-2 Understandings of Nationalism Grade 11 explores the complexities of nationalism in Canadian and international contexts and includes study of the origins of nationalism and the influence of nationalism on regional, international and global relations.
+30-1 Perspectives on Ideology 30-2 Understandings of Ideologies Grade 12 explores the origins and complexities of ideologies.
+Students will investigate, analyze and evaluate government policies and actions and develop individual and collective responses to contemporary local, national and global issues.